denten-books/plain-text/5-chapter.md

 for later after the departure of the visitor" [@sartre_being_1993, 104]?
 *Krapp's Last Tape* reminds us of the ubiquity of such appointments.
 "Remember their laughter forever," is not even about "them."
-As a marketing slogan, it encourages consumers to secrete happy private mental states onto externalized and fixed representation: remember yourself this way, and also label, organize, archive, browse, encounter.
+As a marketing slogan, it encourages consumers to commit happy and private mental states into externalized storage.
+More than that, it implies an ongoing activity of continually re-remembering yourself that way from the past: to label, organize, to archive, to browse, and to encounter.
+These are private commitments, but also openly monetized and manufactured by media makers.
+"Remember forever," also contains a threat, "lest you forget."

 "It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868